 As stated in section 11 (The role of the government), only governments can regulate to enforce codes of private (and public) conduct.
-In a retirement saving context, we suggested that this covers minimum disclosure and reporting standards (covered in the last section 18) and also requiring financial service providers “…to ensure investors and experts know what they need to know”.
+In a retirement saving context, we suggested that this covers minimum disclosure and reporting standards (covered in the last section 18) and also requires financial service providers “…to ensure investors and experts know what they need to know”.

 Code of conduct